Search

 DO

 • Wear safety goggles - goggles offer better protection against liquid splashes and airborne dust than glasses.
-Goggles that are called '"indirectly vented" or "non-ventilated" chemical resistant will help prevent liquids from splashing and reaching the eyes.
+Goggles that are called "indirectly vented" or "non-ventilated" chemical resistant will help prevent liquids from splashing and reaching the eyes.
 Face shields may be worn in combination with the goggles.

 • Ventilate the area if indoors.
+Wait until the area is ventilated before cleaning.

 • Carefully place the spilled product in a clean, dry plastic bag or container.
 Place this filled plastic bag inside another bag when finished.